-(a) Riders are to qualify and compete in their respective age group based on their racing age determined as of December 31 of the current year.

-(b) Category 2 and 3 riders who have met the upgrading requirements (as defined in the 2010 USA Cycling Rulebook), but have qualified to compete in one of these categories at the 2010 US National MTB Championships, may do so for only this event.
+- (a) Riders are to qualify and compete in their respective age group based on their racing age determined as of December 31 of the current year. - (b) Category 2 and 3 riders who have met the upgrading requirements (as defined in the 2011 USA Cycling Rulebook), but have qualified to compete in one of these categories at the 2011 US National MTB Championships, may do so for only this event.
 After the US National MTB Championships, the Category 2 and 3 riders must immediately upgrade to the next higher category in the discipline in which they met the upgrade requirement and qualified.

-(c) Riders who finish in the top-five in the Category 2 and 3 categories at the US National MTB Championships must move up to the next higher category for the remainder of the current season and following season.
+- (c) Riders who finish in the top-five in the Category 2 and 3 categories at the US National MTB Championships must move up to the next higher category for the remainder of the current season and following season.
 Category 1 riders who place in the top-three in the 19-24, 25-29, and 30-34 age groups will automatically be eligible to upgrade to Pro for the remainder of the current season and following season.
-Riders must verify that they wish to upgrade to Pro by submitting an upgrade request through their USA Cycling online membership account.

-(d) Any racer, aged 19-22, who has qualified for the United States National Mountain Bike Championship in cross-country, has the option of competing in the U23 Championship race or their respective category.
-Racers in the U23 Championship race will be competing on the Pro-level course and distance. (e) Master Pro riders may not 'race-down' to category 1 in order to win an age-group title.
-Riders are to compete in the category in which they are categorized, qualified, and licensed.

-(f) Riders shall compete in the highest ability category for each respective discipline in which they have qualified for the 2010 USAC National MTB Championships.
-Masters riders who qualify in a younger age-group in the same ability category, will be able to qualify, but will compete in their official racing age-group at the USAC MTB National Championships (g) One-day qualification qualified for the 2010 US National MTB Championships will be posted to the USA Cycling website as they are determined.
-If there is a discrepancy in the qualifier list, the rider must contact the USA Cycling MTB Program Director, Kelli Lusk at klusk@usacycling.org or (h) A qualified rider format example will be distributed to USA Cycling State/Regional Championship organizers.
+Riders must verify that they wish to upgrade to Pro by submitting an upgrade request through their USA Cycling online membership account. - (d) Any racer, aged 19-22, who has qualified for the United States National Mountain Bike Championship in cross-country, has the option of competing in the U23 Championship race or their respective category.
+Racers in the U23 Championship race will be competing on the Pro-level course and distance. - (e) Master Pro riders may not 'race-down' to category 1 in order to win an age-group title.
+Riders are to compete in the category in which they are categorized, qualified, and licensed. - (f) Riders shall compete in the highest ability category for each respective discipline in which they have qualified for the 2011 USAC National MTB Championships.
+Masters riders who qualify in a younger age-group in the same ability category, will be able to qualify, but will compete in their official racing age-group at the USAC MTB National Championships - (g) Qualified riders for the 2011 US National MTB Championships will be posted to the USA Cycling website as they are determined.
+If there is a discrepancy in the qualifier list, the rider must contact USA Cycling National Events Director, Kelli Lusk at klusk@usacycling.org - (h) A qualified rider format example will be distributed to USA Cycling State/Regional Championship organizers.
 The State/Regional Championship organizer is to submit the list of qualified riders as of the qualification deadline to their respective USA Cycling Regional Coordinator at the conclusion of the USA Cycling State/Regional Championship or by the qualification events will be required to submit race results in electronic format to the USA Cycling office within seven (7) business days of their event.
 Qualified riders will automatically be generated from the race results submitted to the USA Cycling office from these events.

-(i)A postcard and/or email will be sent to riders who have qualified for the 2010 USAC National MTB Championships.
+(i) An email will be sent to riders who have qualified for the 2011 USAC National MTB Championships.
 Entry forms may be included after they have been printed (these may not be available for the early-season qualifying races, but contact information for race registration will be provided).

-(j)The qualification period is from August 1, 2009 to July 13, 2010.
+(j) The qualification period is from August 1, 2010 to July 10, 2011 for XC and to September 18, 2011 for gravity.